 A meteorite comes down near the California desert town of San Angelo.
-After geologist Ben Gilbert picks up a sample, his colleague Dave Miller comes to work the next day to find the rock has expanded to fill the lab and that Ben is dead, his body petrified.
+Geologist Ben Gilbert picks up a sample.
+The next day, his colleague Dave Miller comes to work to find the rock has expanded to fill the lab and that Ben is dead, his body petrified.
 Dave’s girlfriend, schoolteacher Cathy Barrett, realises that one of her pupils Ginny Simpson also picked up an identical piece of rock.
 When they race to the Simpson farm, they find the house crushed by rocks, Ginny’s family dead and Ginny’s hand turning to stone.
 Dave seeks the help of his former professor Arthur Flanders and they realise that the rocks devour the silicon in the human body and are triggered to grow by water.
-Just then, a rainstorm hits the town, causing the rocks to grow to giant-size and start slowly advancing towards the township.
+Just then a rainstorm hits the town, causing the rocks to grow to giant-size and start slowly advancing towards the township.